 What is Popular?
 It’s a music writing project reviewing all the UK Number One hit singles, in order, from Al Martino’s “Here In My Heart” (1952) onwards.
-For each single I write a short review and give it a mark out of 10: a lengthy comment thread then follows as readers give their own takes in the comments and hearty discussion ensues (not always about the Number One).
+For each single I write a short review and give it a mark out of 10: readers then give their own takes in the comments and hearty discussion ensues (not always about the Number One).

 When will it be finished?
 Good question!
 It won’t finish so much as “catch up”.
 It started in August 2003, and I’m now three-fifths through.
 It’s possible that something so major might happen in the composition of the charts that I think “That’s it, I’m stopping there” – not yet, though.

 Where’s “Please Please Me”?
 Aren’t you missing some Number Ones?
 The source I’m using for my list of #1 singles is the canonical list provided by the Official Charts Company – the exact version I use is at Everyhit.
 In the 50s and throughout the 60s, though, there were several rival charts published and the official list selects sources from these.
 The side effect is that 30 or so records reached Number One on credible other charts – sometimes several credible other charts – but not the ‘official’ one.
 “Please Please Me” and “Stranger On The Shore” are probably the most notorious examples.
-Former comments regular Marcello Carlin explains what happened here – this topic has been quite exhaustively discussed in the comments section!
-I have no plans to cover these unofficial number ones – regretfully in some cases.
+Comments regular Marcello Carlin explains what happened here – this topic has been quite exhaustively discussed in the comments section!
+Should I turn Popular into a book project, I will fill in these gaps (and a few others).

 How about “God Save The Queen” – you covered that!
 What about controversial ‘missing’ number ones?
 Wait and see!
 My rule of thumb with these is that I’ll write about them if I think it’ll make the blog more interesting (as was the case with GSTQ).
 In general, though, I’m sticking to the official list – flawed though it might be.
 You’ll notice that the Pistols didn’t get an official mark, though :)

 Where can I hear these songs?
 How come I can’t download them from you?
 A lot of the songs are very well known.
-Almost all are on YouTube in some capacity or other.
-Because they’re well known we don’t provide downloadable MP3s of them (and we have bandwidth to think about!)
+Almost all are on Spotify or YouTube in some capacity or other.

 How does the marking system work?
 I write the review, then give it a mark based on how I feel about the track at that instant in time.
 The marking system is a fun little add-on – the reviews and comments are the main point.
 Broadly speaking though, I try to keep the marks on a kind of “bell curve” – so a lot more 9s than 10s are given, and a lot more 8s than 9s, and so on with the most common score being 5 or 6.
 I am not trying to be “objective” in my marking – this is just what I think of the song at the moment I’m writing about it.